What is an anterior placenta and should I be worried?

 In most cases having an anterior placenta won’t cause any issues for you or your baby.
 It just means that your placenta is positioned on the front wall of your womb because that is where the fertilised egg has decided to embed itself after it’s long travels through your fallopian tube.

-However, if you’re diagnosed with anterior placenta, you may have to wait a little longer to able to feel baby’s first movements as the placenta provides a cushion between your baby and the womb.
+If you’re diagnosed with anterior placenta, you may have to wait a little longer to able to feel baby’s first movements as the placenta provides a cushion between your baby and the womb.

 Anterior placenta may also make it a bit trickier for your doctor or midwife to hear fetal heart beat and perform tests such as amniocentesis.